LunaLanguage/luna/README.md

 ## Description

 Luna is a high-level programming language designed to be simple, efficient, and versatile.
 It is primarily written in Python with a small portion in Batchfile.
-Luna aims to provide developers with a robust and easy-to-use language for building a wide range of applications.
+Luna aims to provide developers with [...]

+## Announcements

+**Luna 1.1 for Linux is coming soon!
+The developer is currently working on creating the AppImage, but it might take some time due to other commitments.
+Stay tuned for updates!**

 ## Table of Contents